Rutgers Scarlet Knights football: Greg Schiano era (2001–2011)

 Greg Schiano took over as head coach after Terry Shea's termination.
 Despite some early recruiting successes, his first four years resulted in losing seasons.
 In 2005, the team achieved its first winning season since Graber's 7-4 campaign in 1992, which notched them a rematch bowl berth against Arizona State in the 2005 Insight Bowl.
 In that game, Rutgers lost 45–40 in a shootout, but was led by a 100-yard rushing performance from freshman running back Ray Rice.
 In 2006, Rutgers started the season with nine straight wins, culminating in a momentous eighteen-point comeback victory at home against the Louisville Cardinals, ranked third at the time, in what became known as the "Pandemonium In Piscataway."
-Kicker Jeremy Ito sealed the 28-25 win with a late field goal.
+Kicker Jeremy Ito sealed the 28–25 win with a field goal.

 The following week, Rutgers got to its highest polling rank in school history, topping out at No. 7 in the AP Poll and No. 6 in the BCS.
-At year's end, the Scarlet Knights had a record of 11–2 and a postseason rank of No. 12 in the AP Poll, with a victory in the postseason: Rutgers beat Kansas State 37-10 in the Texas Bowl.
+At year's end, the Scarlet Knights had a record of 11–2 and a postseason rank of No. 12 in the AP Poll, with a victory in the postseason: Rutgers beat Kansas State 37–10 in the Texas Bowl.
 It was the first bowl win in Rutgers history.
-The following year, Rutgers received its first ever preseason rank in the AP Poll at No. 16.
+The following year, Rutgers received its first preseason rank in the AP Poll at No. 16.
 2007 was an up-and-down year for the Scarlet Knights, rising into the Top 10 for the second consecutive year, only to suffer back-to-back losses.
-Highlighted by a 30-27 upset over second ranked South Florida, and ended with an 8-5 record and a 52-30 victory over Ball State in the International Bowl.
-2008 saw Rutgers again go 8-5, beginning the year 1-5 with a slow start, before ripping off seven straight victories to finish the season, winning 29-23 in the PapaJohns.com Bowl with a victory over NC State.
+Highlighted by a 30–27 upset over second ranked South Florida, and ended with an 8–5 record and a 52–30 victory over Ball State in the International Bowl.
+2008 saw Rutgers again go 8–5, beginning the year 1–5 with a slow start, before seven straight victories to finish the season, winning 29–23 in the PapaJohns.com Bowl with a victory over NC State.